 - c.
 Land and the buildings thereon held or used solely for cemetery or crematory purposes, including any buildings solely used to store machinery or equipment used exclusively for maintenance of such lands. - K. "Task Force" means a committee whose membership consists of representatives of those City offices, bureaus, and commissions that have a significant interest in a proposed Economic Improvement District and a representative appointed by the Advisory Committee.
-The City Auditor or a representative designated by the City Auditor shall be a member of each Task Force.
+A representative designated by the Director of the Revenue Division shall be a member of each Task Force.